GreenMavenCSA/greenmaven/README.md

 ### Getting the Code
 1. Fork the repo and [configure a remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/)
 2. Make sure you're [synced with the remote](https://help.github.com/articles/syncing-a-fork/)
-3. Make your edits in a new branch (pull from the remote often to stay synced)
+3. Make your edits in a new branch (branch from master for issue fixes, dev for new features)
 5. Open a pull request when you're done.

 We've been both overwhelmed and humbled by the level of support we've received for this.
 Please be patient